-Iván Argote enjoys playing with views and expectations.
-He conceives most of his projects as proposals for what a monument can be.
-He questions the dominant historical narratives and symbols of power as they manifest themselves in the public space via ephemeral, unauthorised and performative interventions to existing statues or via permanent new installations.
-They not only grapple with long histories of nation-building and colonial exclusion, but also suggest new visions about who should be included in the registers of our collective memory.
-Covering statues with ponchos, dismembering them to create generic typologies or filling them with wildflowers, the artist uses fiction, poetry and humor as critical devices for decentering and decolonising the public space.
+Iván Argote enjoyed playing with views and expectations.
+He conceived most of his projects as proposals for what a monument could be.
+He questioned the dominant historical narratives and symbols of power as they manifested themselves in public space—whether through ephemeral, unauthorized, and performative interventions to existing statues or through permanent new installations.
+His works not only grappled with long histories of nation-building and colonial exclusion but also suggested new visions of who should be included in the registers of collective memory.
+By covering statues with ponchos, dismembering them to create generic typologies, or filling them with wildflowers, the artist used fiction, poetry, and humor as critical devices for decentering and decolonizing public space.

-Who? is part of an on-going and evolving series of sculptures.
-A corpus of ‘doubt-monuments’ that will materialise in different locations and create new resonances and dissonances.
+Who? was part of an ongoing and evolving series of sculptures—a corpus of ‘doubt-monuments’ that would materialize in different locations, creating new resonances and dissonances.

 Iván Argote (b.
 1983, Bogota, CO) was born in Bogotá, Colombia, but lives and works in Paris nowadays.
 Argote explores public visual language through his artistic practice.
 With site-specific installations, sculptures and video, he examines our relationship with the public space, its limits and the inclusion and exclusion of various voices.